 Three walkways await visitors on the Argentinean side of Iguazu Falls.
 A train ride connects the Visitors Center and the walkway to Devil’s Throat – the longest walkway over the river.
 There is a boat ride between the Lower Walkway – which takes one hour to be covered – and San Martin Island, where visitors have the best view of the Argentinean falls.
 At the very least, a full day needs to be saved for these wonders.

 Itaipu Binacional, the world's largest hydroelectric plant in power output, manages eight biological reserves and sanctuaries in partner countries Brazil and Paraguay.
 Refúgio Biológico Bela Vista, one of the two sanctuaries in Brazil, protects jaguars, capibaras, anteaters, alligators and other animals that can be seen in captivity conditions that reproduce their natural habitat.

-Visits must be scheduled in advance (phone: 45-3520-5642).
-Visits at 8am and 2pm include a tour of the Itaipu Hydroelectric plant.
+Visits must be scheduled in advance.
+Visits include a tour of the Itaipu Hydroelectric plant.
 However, if you are spending a weekend in the area, you may want to see the plant on Friday or Saturday night, when the lights are on, creating one of the most spectacular night views in Brazil.Continue to 9 of 10 below.

 09 of 10